 The Working Group’s answers to these questions are no, although it has developed certain recommendations that it believes facilitates the accommodation of issues specific to IGOs, such as in relation to demonstrating standing to file a UDRP or URS complaint, and highlighting a number of procedural options for these filings that need not prejudice an IGO’s jurisdictional immunity.
 In essence, the Working Group has concluded that the specific challenges noted in respect of the access to the UDRP and URS by IGOs and INGOs may be resolved without the need to modify any of the substantive grounds of the UDRP and URS, or the need to create a specific and separate dispute resolution procedure.

 Reasons for these conclusions, and specific recommendations pertaining to specific questions arising within the scope of its Charter, are described below.
-These reasons explain the Working Group’s belief that the most prudent and advisable approach would be to not recommend any substantive changes to the UDRP or URS at this time.
+These reasons explain the Working Group’s belief that the most prudent and advisable approach would be to not recommend any changes to the substantive grounds of the UDRP or URS at this time.

 Recommendation #1: